abadayoussef/DNA-Animation-JS/README.md

 # DNA-Animation-JS
-this is a simple example of DNA animation made in JS canvas API
+this is a simple example of DNA animation made in JS canvas